-Luckily, baked salmon is incredibly easy to make… so easy it only takes about 10 minutes total.
+Baked salmon is incredibly easy to make It only takes about 10 minutes total.
 It’s a wonderful dinner to make when having guests over and it goes SO well with our cilantro garlic sauce.
 Actually, you must serve it with our garlic sauce.

 We love making salmon this way as they lemon adds a fresh flavor and the citrus actually helps cook the fish.